Wattled crane

 The wattled crane (Grus carunculata) is a large, threatened species of crane found in wetlands and grasslands of eastern and southern Africa, ranging from Ethiopia to South Africa.
-It is sometimes placed in the monotypic genus Bugeranus.
+Some authorities consider it the sole member of the genus Bugeranus.

 Taxonomy

 The first formal description of the wattled crane was by the German naturalist Johann Friedrich Gmelin in 1789 under the binomial name Ardea carunculata.
 Gmelin based his account on the "wattled heron" that had been described and illustrated by the English ornithologist John Latham in 1785.
 The specific epithet is from the Latin caruncula meaning "a small piece of flesh".

 The wattled crane was formerly placed in its own genus Bugeranus.
 A molecular phylogenetic study published in 2010 found that the genus Grus within the crane family was not monophyletic and that the wattled crane was a sister species to a clade containing the blue crane and the demoiselle crane.
 In the resulting reorganization of the genera, the wattled crane was moved to the genus Grus.
 Some taxonomists retain the wattled crane within Bugeranus.
 The wattled crane is monotypic: there are no recognised subspecies.